How to Archive a Google Classroom Without Losing Important Data

 Steps

-Scroll through the list of classes on your homepage.
-Identify the one you want to archive.
-It’s important to ensure you’re archiving the correct class, especially if you have multiple classes with similar names.
+Locate the Class Scroll through the list of classes on your homepage.
+Identify the class you want to archive.
+Ensure it’s the correct class, especially if you have multiple classes with similar names.

-Once you’ve identified the class, click the three vertical dots next to its name.
+Click the Three Vertical Dots Click the three vertical dots next to the class name.
 This opens a dropdown menu with various options.

-Confirm that you’re selecting the correct class.
-Once archived, it won’t show up on your active classes list, although it can be restored later.
+Double-Check Before Proceeding Confirm your selection.
+Make sure you’re archiving the correct class.
+Once archived, it won’t appear in your active classes list but can be restored later.

 Examples